tantaman/tantaman.github.io/_posts/2021-01-26-regression-mean-vs-gambler.markdown

 > The phenomenon that arises if a sample point of a random variable is extreme (nearly an outlier), a future point will be closer to the mean or average on further measurements. - [Wikipedia](https://en.wikipedia.org/wiki/Regression_toward_the_mean#:~:text=In%20statistics%2C%20regression%20toward%20the,or%20average%20on%20further%20measurements.)

-**Example:** If 4 coin tosses produced 4 heads, the next 4 coin tosses are more likely to produce 2 heads and 2 tails.
+**Example:** If <i data-bind="run_length"></i> coin tosses produced <i data-bind="run_length"></i> heads, the next <i data-bind="run_length"></i> coin tosses are more likely to produce 2 heads and 2 tails.

 Whereas the **Gambler's Fallacy** is defined as:

 > The erroneous belief that if a particular event occurs more frequently than normal during the past it is less likely to happen in the future. - [Wikipedia](https://en.wikipedia.org/wiki/Gambler%27s_fallacy)

-**Example:** If you toss a coin 4 times and each toss is heads, the next toss is neither more nor less likely to be tails.
+**Example:** The false belief that if you toss a coin <i data-bind="run_length"></i> times and each toss is heads, the next toss is more likely to be tails.

-These two principles seem to be contradictory.
+These two findings seem to be contradictory.

-In the first, we hear that after observing an outlier, the variable is more likley be closer to it's mean on the next observation.
+In the first, we hear that after tossing <i data-bind="run_length"></i> heads in a row, the next set of tosses are more likely to be evenly split between heads and tails.

 In the second, we hear that the past doesn't influence the future for independent events like coin tosses or dice rolls.

 # Prior Work

-Googling "Regression to the Mean vs Gambler's Fallacy" brings up a number of times where people have sought to remedy this confusion for themselves:
+Googling "Regression to the Mean vs Gambler's Fallacy" brings up a number of times where people have become confused over these two findings:

 * [stats.stackexchange - Regression to the mean vs gambler's fallacy](https://stats.stackexchange.com/questions/204397/regression-to-the-mean-vs-gamblers-fallacy)
 * [math.stackexchange - Regression towards the mean v/s the Gambler's fallacy](https://math.stackexchange.com/questions/433492/regression-towards-the-mean-v-s-the-gamblers-fallacy)